bk/dokumentaro/docs/content/configuration.md

 The option is true by default.

-The switcher is located to the right in the header if the screen is wide enough; otherwise it is immediately below the search form in the mobile menu.
+The switcher is located at the right edge of header if the screen is wide enough; otherwise it is at the bottom of the mobile menu.
 It consists of a sun or a moon symbol, depending on which color scheme is active.
 If you use a custom color scheme you should either alter or turn off this widget.

 ## Callouts